rnbguy/adventofcode2024/README.md

 I have been using Deno for a while for personal scripting needs.
 Also, I always wanted to finish the Advent of Code puzzles.
-So, I decided to give a shot at solving this year's AoC using typescript.
-This way I can improve my typescript as well as solve the puzzles.
+So, I decided to give a shot at solving this year's AoC using TypeScript.
+This way I can improve my TypeScript as well as solve the puzzles.

 ## Thoughts

 ### Typescript

-So far, my experience with typescript has been subpar at solving AoC puzzles.
+So far, my experience with TypeScript has been subpar at solving AoC puzzles.
-Deno is a great runtime, but the typescript has been a bit of a pain to write data structures and algorithms.
+Deno is a great runtime, but the TypeScript has been a bit of a pain to write data structures and algorithms.
 Coming from the Rust ecosystem, I missed some features very much.